jessewzhong/mathcycle/README.md

 **SITE IS NOW LIVE!**

 This project is currently in progress.
-Please see https://mathcycle.co to see up-to-date site.
+Please see <mathcycle.co> to see up-to-date site.

 **Currently Working On:** embedding LaTeX in HTML